mahidharu/aws-microservices-springboot/README.md

 Microservices using AWS and Spring Boot

 TODO:
-1) Pending Sprint boot code
+1) Pending Spring boot code for microservices
 2) Pending Cloudformation scripts for infrastructure